hmc-cs111-fall2016/project-ideas/free-1.md

 project (e.g., implementing a complicated semantics that doesn't require a lot of language design)?_

+I think around 50 percent of the time would be spent on desigining the language.
+I feel like it will be fairly simple to define terms of the lanugage, especially because coding languages for visual art already exist and I would be able to model aspects of my language after those.
+However, I think I'll need to make important design decisions on how the the code can be organized from the user end (i.e. creating classes or separate files).
+I also think I'll need to decide how simple the language will be, either by limiting the vocabulary or by limiting the parameters for different objects.

+The other half of the time will be spent figuring out how to parse and execute the code, figuring out how the shapes and animations will be represented on the screen.
+I'll need to do some research on which language would be the best one to implement my DSL and determine what can feasibly be animated.
+I'll also need to decide what kind of user interface to create to allow the user to see the result of their code.

 ### Scope
 _How big an idea is this?
 How ambitious is this project?_

+I would say this project is quite ambitious, particularly for me because I've never done my own coding project before and I don't feel exceptionally proficient in any programming language.
+Also, I don't particularly have much knowledge in this domain, so it would require a lot of initial research on my part to figure out what would be feasible to implement.
+So it feels like a big idea because it requires a lot of work both in desigining the language and designing the interface for the user to execute the language, but I think there will be a lot of resources that would help me carry out this project.

 ### Benefits and drawbacks
 _Why might this be a good idea for a project?
 Why might this not be a good idea project?_

+In the process of fleshing out this idea, I realized that Processing language already has a lot of the characteristics that I wanted to have for my language.
+So I question whether this DSL would be a productive thing to make, since people who are interested in this domain can just learn Processing.
+However, as a learning experience, I think it would be fun and very feasible to implement, since I can use existing DSL's like Processing and try to replicate the feautures and possibly add new ones.
+A potential possibiliy is that I can create an internal DSL for Processing so that it can help people who are already interested and invested in the domain.
+So all in all, I'm not sure I'll stick with this original idea because I feel like I should create something more novel, but the idea of creating a DSL for Processing is now very intriguing to me.